For an SME, cash flow is vital for your business. Cash flow is as important to a business as is oxygen to the human body.

 Working capital includes prepayment and advance payment.
 Firstly, whether a company has a revenue pre-payment business model is largely dependent on its industry.

 For example, the education industry usually collects its revenue of tuition fees in advance before delivering the service (conducting classes).

 The education industry would therefore enjoy positive cash flow since its able to collect the full semester’s tuition fess before it has to discharge the costs of business (monthly rental and teachers’ salaries).

 If a company’s operating cash net cash flow is sufficient to meet the capital expenditure (CAPEX), it indicates that the company can generate its own cash flow to maintain its development and growth.

 If the net profit growth of a business substantially exceeds the growth of operating net cash flow, it is necessary to understand the how capital is utilized in the business and the financing channels of the enterprise.

-If there is no consistent financing (bond or shareholder capital investment) support, the company might right out of funds eventually despite being profitable.
+If there is no consistent financing (bond or shareholder capital investment) support or no access to small business loan capital, the company might right out of funds eventually despite being profitable.